Andrei Dăescu: Pickleball Career

 Dăescu transitioned to pickleball in 2017, quickly excelling in the sport.
-He began his professional career with the Association of Pickleball Players (APP), where he claimed four gold medals in 2022 and eventually achieved the #1 ranking in both men's doubles and mixed doubles divisions.
+He began his professional career with the Association of Pickleball Players (APP), where he won a total of 24 gold medals and in 2022 achieved the #1 ranking in both men's doubles and mixed doubles divisions.
+He also won the 2023 US Open title in men's doubles.

 He later expanded his career to include playing in both the Professional Pickleball Association (PPA) tour and Major League Pickleball (MLP).
 With the Orlando Squeeze, he secured his first MLP championship title in Atlanta.
 After a season with the Arizona Drive, he now plays for the Columbus Sliders.
 He won the 2025 MLP championship with the Sliders, his second MLP title.
-In the PPA tour, he has accumulated six gold medals in men's doubles and one in mixed doubles — most recently a men's doubles gold medal at the 2025 PPA Mesa Open in a 5 set thriller vs Ben Johns and Gabe Tardio.
-As of February 25, 2025, he ranks #7 in men's doubles and #9 in men's mixed doubles on the PPA tour.
+On the PPA tour, he has accumulated six gold medals in men's doubles and one in mixed doubles — most recently a men's doubles gold medal at the 2025 PPA Mesa Open in a 5 set thriller vs Ben Johns and Gabe Tardio.
+As of June 1, 2026, he ranks #4 in men's doubles and #5 in men's mixed doubles on the PPA tour.

 Sponsors

-Dăescu's sponsors include Proton and Leorever.
-He currently uses the Proton Flamingo paddle.
+Dăescu's sponsors include CRBN Pickleball and Mizuno.
+He currently uses the CRBN Barrage paddle.